software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The Product Owner came up with a feature for the application if we run out of work during the Sprint:

-> "The category filter on the reading recommendation list is very useful for finding the right things to read.
-But it would even more useful if a user would be able to filter reading recommendations based on their title or description.
->
-> There could be a search field in the reading recommendation list page.
-If either the title or the description of a reading recommendation contains the keyword typed in to the field, the reading recommendation would be listed.
-If there's no keyword, all the reading recommendations would be listed."
+> "The user should be able to get rid of reading recommendations they have added.
+The reading recommendation list should have a "Delete" button for each reading recommendation that is added by the user.
+Clicking the button should delete the reading recommendation.
+User should only be able to delete reading recommendations which they have added."
 >
 > -- The Product Owner